Go to AAD Home

 To avoid getting any oil from the plant on your skin, wear gloves while touching or washing anything that may have oil on it.
 This includes your pet.
 If you need to wash your pet, wear gloves.

-• Leave blisters alone.
-If blisters open, do not remove the overlying skin, as the skin can protect the raw wound underneath and prevent infection.
+5. Leave blisters alone.
+If blisters open, do not remove the overlying skin.
+This skin protects the raw wound underneath and prevents infection.

 • Use calamine lotion or hydrocortisone cream.
 Calamine lotion can reduce the itch.
 If you have a mild case, a hydrocortisone cream or lotion is another treatment that can alleviate the itch.